plandes/zotsite/doc/usage.md

 You can indicate where the program configuration file is with the `ZOTSITERC` environment variable or use the `--config` command line program.

 See the full [configuration file] for example of all options.
-All options
-include:
+A few important options include:
 * *data_dir*: the directory where the Zotero DB files live
 * *match_children*: when using --collection, match on items as well
 * *file_mapping*: one of: item or long
 * *id_mapping*: one of: `none`, `betterbib`
 * *sort*: whether or not to sort items `none` or `case` (non-case might be added later)

 ## Keeping the Website In Sync With Zotero